of Dark Tourism Studies

 How the parts of a citation go together depends on the type of reference (e.g., book, journal article, website, etc.) as well as on the style used by that particular subject discipline.

-All our research papers from Current Issues in Dark Tourism Research include a suggested citation style (Harvard) and a specific reference.
+All our research papers from International Journal of Dark Tourism Studies include a suggested citation style (Harvard) and a specific reference.